Dremel 8220 vs 4000

 As you have seen, the Dremel 8220 and 4000 are pretty similar.
 The main difference between these two incredibly powerful tools is their resources.
 Though without these differences, they're practically identical.

-ALSO READ Best Dremel Bits for Wood Carving
+ALSO READ Best Paste Wax for Woodworking

 For instance, the Dremel 8220 is cordless; so, cable range limitations are not an issue.
 However, you will have to charge it to use it.
 And while it is heavier than the Dremel 4000, it has a more compact design and is cheaper.